 Of Kentucky’s 25.4 million acres, just under 50% is considered farmland (12.4 million acres).

-Kentucky agricultural cash receipts (sale of crops and livestock) set a record $8 billion in 2022, with the average income per farm increasing from $75 thousand to $115 thousand.
+Kentucky agricultural cash receipts (sale of crops and livestock) were just over $8 billion in 2023.

 Kentucky's top agricultural enterprises based on sales: